1989 Dallas Cowboys season: Herschel Walker

-In 1989, at the height of his NFL career, the Cowboys traded him to the Minnesota Vikings for a total of five players (LB Jesse Solomon, CB Issiac Holt, RB Darrin Nelson, LB David Howard, DE Alex Stewart) and six draft picks (which led to Emmitt Smith, Russell Maryland, Kevin Smith, and Darren Woodson).
-This was judged to be one of the turning points in the rise of the Cowboys to the top echelon of the NFL.
+In 1989, at the height of Herschel Walker's NFL career, the Cowboys traded him to the Minnesota Vikings for a total of five players (LB Jesse Solomon, CB Issiac Holt, RB Darrin Nelson, LB David Howard, DE Alex Stewart) and six draft picks (which led to Emmitt Smith, Russell Maryland, Kevin Smith, and Darren Woodson).
+This was judged to be one of the turning points in the return of the Cowboys to the top echelon of the NFL.

 Walker's trade was widely perceived as an exceptionally poor move considering what the Vikings had to give up in order to get him, and remains one of the most frequently vilified roster moves of the team's history.
 The Vikings coaches reluctantly accepted Walker after the trade and never totally used the tool they had been given.
 Scout.com says "Walker was never used properly by the coaching brain trust (a total oxymoron in this case)".